vibewell25/vibewell/docs/docs/admin/README.md

-# Vibewell Admin Guide
+# VibeWell Admin Guide

 ## Overview

-This guide provides comprehensive documentation for Vibewell administrators on managing the platform, users, and business operations.
+This guide provides comprehensive documentation for VibeWell administrators on managing the platform, users, and business operations.

 ## Table of Contents